FzS92/PhotoLure/README.md

 ## Gradio

 You can find a Gradio app in the app foldor.
-Also, you can use it at HuggingFade at https://huggingface.co/spaces/fzs/Photo_Lure
+Also, you can use it at HuggingFace. https://huggingface.co/spaces/fzs/Photo_Lure